CSbyGB/pentips/OSINT/search-engines.md

 # Search engines

-## Google Doks and Search Engine operators
+## Google Dorks and Search Engine operators

 - `site:website.com` get results from a specific website
 - `AND` using `keyword AND otherkeyword` will get results that have both the keywords